 As a first time traveller to Australia, you are better off starting your journey from the main Australian cities like Sydney and Melbourne and Perth and Adelaide.
-These are the safest places to visit in Australia on your own, as a woman, that I highly recommend to all first-time solo female travellers if you don’t feel like going on a self-driving itinerary.
+These are the safest places to visit in Australia on your own.
+As a woman, I highly recommend it to all first-time solo female travellers if you don’t feel like going on a self-driving itinerary.

 While activities and attractions are abundant in all Australian cities, you can also use small towns as the central hub for further explorations of the surroundings.

 Cities like Melbourne and Sydney are the top solo destinations in Australia to start your trip with many exciting things to do without having to drive long distances.
 It’s easy to see Sydney alone and explore its surroundings by public transport.

 From Melbourne, you can go by bus and visit small towns like Ballarat, Bendigo, Geelong and if you feel confident about driving solo, go on an easy day trips from Melbourne.